Eishal-Fatima-Qadri/Eishal-Fatima-Qadri/README.md

 🚀 **My Journey:**

-Throughout my first year at university, I developed a solid foundation in programming, particularly C++, which enhanced my problem-solving abilities.
+Throughout my first two years at university, I developed a solid foundation in programming, particularly C++ and C, which enhanced my problem-solving abilities.
 Alongside my coursework, I discovered a deep interest in web development, an area that continues to thrive and is in high demand.
 I have since polished my skills in several front-end technologies allowing me to create intuitive and visually appealing web interfaces.

 My current focus is on back-end development, where I am learning to build robust, secure, and scalable server-side applications.
 My goal is to gain hands-on experience with essential technologies and tools, so I can understand and implement full-stack solutions effectively.